-Source: Webster (1979: 43)
+source: Webster (1979: 43)

 When I presented the results of the research to the IIE in 1975, a member of the IIE Working Committee questioned their validity.
 “Who,” he asked, “is Moses Mabhida?”
 I said I did not know but that I trusted the interviewer.
-Subsequently, in 1977, I had time to read the South African Congress of Trade Unions’ (Sactu) newspaper, Workers’ Unity, from the fifties.
-Sitting in the banned section of the William Cullen Library of the University of the Witwatersrand (Wits), I soon ‘discovered’ that Moses Mabhida was a prominent leader of the SACP, ANC and Sactu, the trade union arm of the Alliance, in the province of KwaZulu-Natal.
+Subsequently, in 1977, I had time to read Workers’ Unity, the newspaper from the ‘fifties of the South African Congress of Trade Unions (Sactu), the trade union arm of the Alliance.
+Sitting in the banned section of the William Cullen Library of the University of the Witwatersrand (Wits), I soon ‘discovered’ that Moses Mabhida was a prominent leader of the SACP, ANC and Sactu in the province of KwaZulu-Natal.
 The working class, I came to realise, was not some collective tabula rasa waiting for white intellectuals to tell them what to think.
 They had their own history and political traditions of which the national political tradition had deep roots in Durban and its surrounding areas.

 Indeed, as Sakhela Buhlungu argues, the white full-time union officials in the black unions were mainly from middle-class backgrounds.
-They were never fully integrated into the movement to which they had decided to pledge solidarity (Buhlungu, 2006).
+They were never fully integrated into the movement with which they had pledged solidarity (Buhlungu, 2006).
 Buhlungu applied Erik Olin Wright's notion of ‘contradictory class location’ to explain this incomplete integration.
 The social distance between white and black people in society continued to exist between white officials on the one hand, and black workers and full-time officials on the other.
 Power relations between white officials and black unionists remained unequal and, Buhlungu went on to argue, white officials performed expert functions while black unionists performed the more menial functions.

 In his reply to Buhlungu, Johann Maree does not dispute that there was a social distance between the white officials and black workers during the 1970s (Maree, 2006).
 Instead, Maree argues, their strategy of building active democratic shop steward structures in the workplace helped build a democratic and powerful black trade union movement.
 Maree’s argument is based on an historical overview of the two major black trade union federations that emerged in South Africa during the 1970s and 1980s.
 The Federation of South African Trade Unions (Fosatu) was non-racial and accepted white intellectuals as officials.
 It eventually grew into Cosatu, which played a major role in the mass democratic movement during South Africa’s transition to democracy in the late 1980s and early 1990s.
-The other black trade union federation was Africanist with some black consciousness orientations.
-It appointed only black people as officials and eventually grew into the National Council of Trade Unions (Nactu).
-Nactu never, Maree argues, matched Cosatu in size, strength, or in strategic leadership.
+The other black trade union federation was Africanist, with some black consciousness orientations.
+It appointed only black officials and eventually grew into the National Council of Trade Unions (Nactu).
+Nactu, Maree argues, never matched Cosatu in size, strength or strategic leadership.
 The non-racial federation grew much stronger than the Africanist federation by focusing on building active democratic shop steward structures in the workplace.
 This, Maree suggests, was part of a deliberate strategy by white intellectuals in the unions to put control of the unions into the hands of black workers, who gradually rose through the ranks into positions of leadership.